ycpcs/cs335-spring2025/syllabus/index.md

 Final Project
 -----------------

-The project will be on a topic of interest _not_ covered in class.
-The intent of the final project is to provide an opportunity for the student to investigate a particular issue of interest in greater depth.
-There will be periodic milestones throughout the semester to encourage you to start early and make continuous progress as new material is covered.
-There will be a final demonstration of your project during the final exam period to highlight all the functionality present.
+The project will focus on a topic of interest that is _not_ covered in class.
+The goal of the final project is to allow students to explore a particular issue in greater depth.
+To ensure continuous progress, there will be periodic milestones throughout the semester.
+The project will culminate in a final demonstration during the exam period, showcasing all the functionality developed.

 Posting and submission of assignments and labs
 -----------------